Culinary Journey to Syros, Greece

 The island of Syros has a tremendously rich history dating back thousands of years before Christ and was once considered one of the most important ports in the Eastern Mediterranean.
 In fact, it became such a major trading center that the island’s capitol, Hermoupolis was named after Hermes, the God of Trade.
 This rich past is evidenced by the luxurious mansions, neoclassical buildings, museums, marble paved streets and beautiful tree-lined squares.

-The influences from around the Mediterranean have definitely influenced Syros’ cuisine.
+Influences from around the Mediterranean have also enhanced Syros’ cuisine.
+With spicy flavors from across the sea, velvety notes from the Venetians and traditional dishes from mainland Greece, Syros has created its own unique cuisine.
 We’ll cook and taste our way across the island using it’s fabulous vegetables, fragrant herbs, bountiful seafood, honey, renowned cheeses and expertly-crafted sausages.
 We’ll visit local markets, eat at tavernas and enjoy some of the best Greek wines!

 ** Price based on double occupancy, single supplement applies for solo travelers.
 Airfare not included.
 Deposit of $2,000.00 per person required to secure a spot.

 Together with my friend Elias, who was born on the island, we’ll venture just up the road from Klini Beach to his family’s private villa, where a well-equipped and spacious kitchen provides the setting for our hands-on cooking classes.
 Wait until you see the views from the balcony there!
 Whether we’re making classic dishes like moussaka, pastitso, skordalia and spanakopita or interesting local specialties like grilled cuttlefish and pasta with local sausages, we’ll enjoy the results dining together with delicious Greek wines.